morewings/ts-redux-next/README.md

 [![TS Redux Next](./design/cover.jpg)](#)

-This template is for Next based web applications using Redux.
+This template is for Next based web applications using Redux store and App Router configuration.
+This template has tests for React components, reducers, hooks.
+There is a basic Promise resolver middleware example.

 See [demo page](https://morewings.github.io/ts-redux-next/).